-- 1. Suggest creating a technical and professional training center under the umbrella of the APA to provide joint efforts to push sustainable development goals forward; - 2.
-Encourage setting a unified criterion for national capacity building; - 3.
-Promote coordination based on professional standards that are set by professionals in the job market; - 4.
-Urge developed countries and also regional United Nation office in Asia to support the proposed training center project and encourage their parliaments to take steps towards the realization of this goal in compliance with the United Nations Sustainable Development Goals; - 5.
-Call on APA Member Parliaments to increase the budgetary allocations for education, health, and housing for their direct impact on developing human capital, offer adequate opportunities for the human element for creativity, innovation, and active participation in looking ahead; - 6.
+- 1. Encourage setting a unified criterion for national capacity building; - 2.
+Urge developed countries and also regional United Nation office in Asia to support the proposed training center project and encourage their parliaments to take steps towards the realization of this goal in compliance with the United Nations Sustainable Development Goals; - 3.
+Call on APA Member Parliaments to increase the budgetary allocations for education, health, and housing for their direct impact on developing human capital, offer adequate opportunities for the human element for creativity, innovation, and active participation in looking ahead; - 4.
 Also call on APA Member Parliaments to create strategic partnerships and work closely with governments and public institutions on issues related to promoting human development.

-Draft Resolution on Tourism Cooperation in Asia
+Resolution on Tourism Cooperation in Asia